Seilamuk/Seilamuk-/Android/Android-Advanced-Usage.md

 <a name="AddBannerProgrammatically" />
 ##Adding a banner programmatically
-You can add a banner programmatically, instead of using the manifest XML.
+You can add a banner programmatically, instead of using the layout XML.

 For example, this is a basic example of adding a center-aligned banner to the bottom of the layout:
 ```java